Citizens of certain countries do not require a visa to visit the United States for up to 90 days.

 - U.S. Territories include Puerto Rico, the U.S. Virgin Islands, Guam and the Northern Mariana Islands.

 - Those travelling on Official Passports are not able to use the visa waiver program.
 They must apply for appropriate visas (A & G).
 However, please note, State government officials (excluding South African Government) travelling to the U.S. on State business, whether on diplomatic or official passports do not require a visa, unless they’re ineligible to use the VWP.

 - Children cannot study on the Visa Waiver Program.
-Children attending school would need to obtain the appropriate visa (See Top Questions for more information).
+Children attending school would need to obtain the appropriate visa (See Visa Categories for more information).

 - Those travelling on private planes, non-commercial flights or private yachts are not eligible to use the VWP.
 These travellers must apply for a visa.